jeremyreeder/gridscout/docs/_posts/2021-07-04-building-a-road-bicycle.md

 ---

 It's Independence Day, and King George ain't gonna tell me what kind of bike to ride.
 I plan to build a custom road bike.
 Because freedom, that's why.
-Flat, narrow bars; 35mm slicks; a demi-porteur cargo rack; and a big disc brake up front.
+Flat, narrow bars; 35mm slicks; a small demi-porteur cargo rack; and a big disc brake up front.
 No rear brake and no front derailleur, I don't believe in those.

 <div class="gallery" markdown=1>
 ![][bike-drawing]